 When matching donation fields, start by select the row in your imported file on which "real" data actually begins.
 Usually, our imported file will have a header row and the "real" data begins on row 2.

 The column contents and names from your spreadsheet are on the left and field names are on the right.
 Select the field names where your spreadsheet information should go.

 Salsa can sometimes match your columns, but you can use the pulldown menus to match to the appropriate fields.
-You have both standard fields and custom fields to chose from.
 If you do not wish to import a particular column, simply select "Do not Import".

 Decide what to do with duplicate records

 - Decide how to identify duplicates: By default, Salsa will look at the email field to identify any duplicate records.
-When this field is selected, Salsa will cross-reference the values in the email column of your spreadsheet with the emails of existing supporters in your account.
-If you're importing a supporter with the same email as a supporter that already exists in your database, they will be identified as duplicates.
+When this field is selected, Salsa will cross-reference the values in the email column of your spreadsheet with the emails of existing Supporter Email addresses or Supporter External IDs in your account.
+If you're importing a donation with the same email as a supporter that already exists in your database, they will be identified as duplicates.
 We recommend email, but you may choose another value to identify duplicates for this import.

 - Decide what to do when duplicates are found: